amgarv/LUCID_TOOL_BACKEND/README.md

-# LUCID GPT Qualtrics Backend
+# LUCID Toolkit - GPT Qualtrics Backend

 This repository contains the Python Flask backend server required for the LUCID GPT Qualtrics chat interface toolkit.
 It acts as a proxy to the OpenAI API, enabling researchers to conduct human-AI interaction studies within Qualtrics.